hilverd/http-cache-playground/README.md

 1. `docker compose up`
 2. Open http://localhost:8080/.

+## Disclaimer

+This project is not affiliated with Varnish Cache.

 ## Acknowledgments

 This project is mainly written in [Elm](https://elm-lang.org/).
 The UI is based on components from [daisyUI](https://daisyui.com/).